} Skip to Main Content

 Lateral reading: doing a quick initial evaluation of a website by spending a little time on the website and more time reading what others say about it.
 Sometimes you can find out more about a website by leaving the site itself.

-Click restraint: don’t immediately click on the first search results.
 Scan a search results page and look at things like the title, source description, and featured sections, before deciding what sources to examine.

-This video explains why lateral reading is important.
+The next video explains why lateral reading is important.

-This video is about investigating a source.
+The next video is about investigating a source.

 More About Evaluating What You Read or See